 Write your Core Desired Feelings here using a pretty pen – they are sacred after all.
 I also put my word of the year and my mantras just off to the side (more about those here).

 The next sections are the most important.
 I use a page in my Bullet Journal to brainstorm the answers and then transfer them over (reminder: recovering perfectionist).
-I also use the workbook section of The Desire Map (paperback and electronic) for inspiration – specifically these pages: gratitude and dissatisfaction (for each life area), I want to do/experience/have (for each life area), and the action sheets at the very end for your monthly and weekly intentions and goals.
+I also use the workbook section of The Desire Map (paperback) for inspiration – specifically these pages: gratitude and dissatisfaction (for each life area), I want to do/experience/have (for each life area), and the action sheets at the very end for your monthly and weekly intentions and goals.

 Your major intentions and goals for the year

 Your major intention for the year is to feel your Core Desired Feelings, of course.
 So I write those first, like this: